“ HGP is so much bigger than me, or any individual. We all work together as a team, and we finish as a team. ”

 You make a life by what you give. ”

 We have a diverse base of volunteers, including students, families, and groups.
-Our volunteer program is flexible, with one-off, as well as on-going volunteer opportunities.
-Our volunteer positions cater to a variety of interests, from farming to retail to special events to social work to technology.
+Our volunteer programs are flexible, with one-off, as well as ongoing volunteer opportunities.
+Our both skill-based volunteer and volunteer positions that don’t require previous experience, cater to a variety of interests, from farming to retail to special events to social work to technology.

 Volunteer Drop-In Hours